larfingshnew/3d-controller-overlay/README.md

 3D Controller Overlay is a simple program for content creaters to show what their controller is doing in 3D space without the need for a handcam.

 How to Compile:
-- Download this repository or clone it using git.
+- Download and extract this repository or clone it using git.

 Windows:
 - If you want to compile using my batch file you need to have command line access to the gcc/g++ compiler.
 I use MinGW, you can download it from https://winlibs.com/ extract it somewhere then add the path to the bin folder inside mingw32 (eg. C:\mingw32\bin) to your PATH in Environment Variables.
 - Run windows_build.bat

 Linux: (Debian based, Ubuntu, Mint, etc.)
-- If you want to use my install scripts you will need bear (it just updates the compile_commands.json each time it builds) sudo apt-get install bear
+- If you want to use my install scripts you will need bear (it just updates the compile_commands.json each time it builds)\
+    sudo apt-get install bear\
     Or, you can just take bear out of the install script.

-- You will need to install glfw3 and sdl2 (unless you get libraries and link them yourself) sudo apt-get install libsdl2-dev sudo apt-get install glfw3
+- You will need to install glfw3 and sdl2 (unless you get libraries and link them yourself)\
+    sudo apt-get install libsdl2-dev glfw3

 - chmod +x linux_build.sh (if needed)